AElfProject/AElf/docs/introduction/before.md

 If you want to run a node or use our custom smart contract environment, at some point you will have to clone (download the source code) from AElf's repository.
 For this you will have to use **Git** since we host our code on GitHub.

-Click the following link to download Git for your platform (from [**Getting Started - Installing Git**](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)):
+Click the following link to download Git for your platform (see here for more details [**Getting Started - Installing Git**](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)):

 On macOS:
 ```bash